The XPan back

 The mechanism

-The Mamiya 645 Pro back's frame spacing disc - Mamiya's service manual calls it the dividing device - is a stamped metal disc with 9 castle-style notches.
+The Mamiya 645 Pro back's frame spacing disc is a stamped metal disc with 9 indexing notches.
 Each notch triggers the stop lever once per advance, giving you 15 frames at 56 × 41.5 mm per roll.
-The MamiyaPan Pro replacement is a precision-cut 18-notch disc sized for half-frame spacing.
-Twice the stops, twice the frames, same drive train and spring coupling.
+The MamiyaPan Pro replacement is a laser-cut 18-notch disc sized for half-frame spacing.
+This lets us double the frame count while keeping the original drive train and spring coupling.

 What's in the kit